gastonmorixe/gastonmorixe/README.md

 - 📝 I regularly write articles on [gooseup.me/gaston](https://gooseup.me/gaston)

-- 💬 Ask me about **UI Engineering 💅🏻 & Working Remotely 🗺️**
+- 💬 Ask me about **UI Engineering 💅🏻,  Working Remotely 🗺️** & classical music

 - 📫 You can reach me at **gaston@gastonmorixe.com**

-- 📜 Read about my experience [linkedin.com/in/gastonmorixe](https://linkedin.com/in/gastonmorixe)
+- 📜 Read about my experience [linkedin.com/in/gastonmorixe](https://linkedin.com/in/gastonmorixe) (please don't ask me for a CV, really? it's 2023)

 - ⚡ My Dream is to someday play **Rachmaninoff's Piano Concerto No. 3**